 As Sabol’s story proves, first impressions aren’t always accurate.
 And sometimes, love can blossom in the absence of that initial spark or instant chemistry that many people expect to feel.
 We asked dating and relationship experts to sound off on those elusive sparks — to delve deeper into understanding why some couples don’t feel them at first, for example, and when you should agree to go on a second date.

-Why chasing that spark can backfire
+Why chasing that elusive spark can backfire on you

 , “chemistry is one of the most misleading indicators of a future relationship.
 Chemistry predicts nothing but chemistry.”
 Sure, your date might make you giddy, but will he call like he promised to do?
 Does she share your goals for the future?
 These compatibility issues often get glossed over once a spark ignites between two people.